-Our preliminary tests indicate that Plextor's device driver will operate your Plextor drive under Windows 95.
-However, our device driver is written in 16-bit code and has not been fully tested under Windows 95.
+Our preliminary tests indicate that Plextor's device driver will operate your Plextor drive under Windows 95/98.
+However, our device driver is written in 16-bit code and has not been fully tested under Windows 95/98.
 In addition, all the utilities (and more) available in 16-bit code Plextor Manager are also available in 32-bit code Plextor Manager.
 Therefore, we recommend that you disable the driver.
-If you choose to operate your Plextor drive under Windows 95 using the Plextor device driver and subsequently encounter any problems, your first step should be to disable the driver.
-To disable Plextor's DOSWindows driver, click on the "START" button.
-From the pop-up menu select "RUN."
-Type NOTEPAD C:\ CONFIG.SYS.
-This allows you to edit the CONFIG.SYSfile using the notepad editor.
-Find the lines that refer to the ASPI Manager (example: BTDOSM.SYS or ASPI4DOSSYS) and device driver called PLEXTOR.SYS.
-Type "REM" in front of each of those two lines.
-This disables these lines by marking them as REMARKS.
-Select "SAVE" from the FILE menu, and then "EXIT."
+If you choose to operate your Plextor drive under Windows 95/98 using the Plextor device driver and subsequently encounter any problems, your first step should be to disable the driver.
+To disable Plextor's DOS/Windows driver, click on the Start button.
+From the pop-up menu select Run.
+Type NOTEPAD C:\CONFIG.SYS.
+This allows you to edit the CONFIG.SYS file using the notepad editor.
+Find the lines that refer to the ASPI Manager (example: BTDOSM.SYS or ASPI4DOS.SYS) and device driver called PLEXTOR.SYS.
+Type REM in front of each of those two lines.
+This disables these lines by marking them as Remarks.
+Select Save from the File menu, and then Exit.

-Reboot your machine by selecting "SHUT DOWN" from the START Button.
-In the shut down dialog box select "Restart the computer" and select "YES."
+Reboot your machine by selecting Shut Down from the Start button.
+Select Restart the computer and select Yes.
 This will reboot your computer with the new configuration.

-When Windows 95 starts, an icon for a CD-ROM drive will appear in "My Computer."
-If it does not, then the support for your SCS controller has probably not loaded correctly.
-Go to the following section titled "Add New Hardware."
-Even if you get the CD-ROM icon, you may want to check that the Windows 95 32-bit driver is working properly.
-Select "Control Panel" in "My Computer" and double-click on "System."
-Click on the tab called "Device Manager" at the top of the window.
-In the new window of devices, double-click on "SCSI Controllers."
+When Windows 95/98 starts, an icon for a CD-ROM drive will appear in My Computer.
+If it does not, then the support for your SCSI controller has probably not loaded correctly.
+Go to the following section titled Add New Hardware.
+Even if you get the CD-ROM icon, you may want to check that the Windows 95/98 32-bit driver is working properly.
+Select Control Panel in My Computer and double-click on System.
+Click on the tab called Device Manager at the top of the window.
+In the new window of devices, double-click on SCSI Controllers.
 This displays all the SCSI controllers currently installed in your system.
-In the box called "DRIVER STATUS" the message should be "This device is working properly."
-If you get this message, you can now make full use of your CD-ROM drive with the Windows 95 32-bit support.
+In the box called Driver Status the message should be This Device Is Working Properly.
+If you get this message, you can now make full use of your CD-ROM drive with the Windows 95/98 32-bit support.